• Skip to primary navigation

 Australian tax returns might be only for the individual, but there is some tax legislation which is based on the joint income of you and your spouse.
 This legislation separates into two main areas.
 The first is to do with shared assets, and the second is to do with Federal Government levies and incentives.

 Here’s a common scenario.
-Take the example of a married couple who jointly purchase an investment property on the coast.
-Through some good fortune, they bought the home outright.
-In the ATO’s eyes they share 50/50 ownership.
+Take the example of a married couple who jointly purchase an investment property.
+Through some good fortune, they bought the unit outright.
+As they bought the property in both names, the ATO considers that they share 50/50 ownership.

 But what if one partner earns significantly more than the other?